The Albertus Institute

 The Institute has the support of the English Province of the Order of Preachers (Dominicans).

 The Institute is registered as a Scottish charity (SCIO), number SC045760.
-Registered Office: 24 George Square, Edinburgh EH8 9LD
+Registered Office: 24 George Square, Edinburgh EH8 9LD.

-Coming Events
+Upcoming Events

 Past Events